mrkaluzny/gatsby-starter-forestry/src/pages/index.md

   content: Forestry's <strong>instant previews</strong> dramatically reduces preview
     build times, giving you a tighter feedback loop.
   image: "/images/forestry-instant-preview.png"
-- template: block__3col
-  component: 3col
-  title: Why Forestry?
-  col1:
-    title: Content Lives in Git
-    content: Content updates are saved to your Git repo, so they can by synchronized across all environments
-    image: "/images/nick-morrison-FHnnjk1Yj7Y-unsplash.jpg"
-  col2:
-    title: Customizable CMS
-    content: Forestry adapts to your content structure, not the other way around.
-    image: "/images/nick-morrison-FHnnjk1Yj7Y-unsplash.jpg"
-  col3:
-    title: Blocks Page Builder
-    content: Use blocks to give editors the power to build dynamic pages - like this one!
-    image: "/images/nick-morrison-FHnnjk1Yj7Y-unsplash.jpg"
 - template: block__cta
   component: cta
   background: primary